digao-dalpiaz/DzHTMLText/README.md

 ## Formatted Message Dialog Component

-Plase, take a look at my Message Dialogs Component that uses this HTML Component to display formatted messages.
+Please, take a look at my Message Dialogs Component that uses this HTML Component to display formatted messages.
 The component will make much more easy to manage your application messages.

 https://github.com/digao-dalpiaz/Dam